Skip to content

 • Automatically detected when operations span multiple CFs

-• Uses global sequence numbers with high-bit flagging
+• Uses global sequence numbers for atomic ordering

 • No two-phase commit or coordinator overhead